alFrame/ComfyUI-AF-Pack-Prompt-Nodes/README.md

 - ComfyUI (recent version recommended)
 - No external dependencies required
-- Works with any LLM/text generation nodes
+- Works with any LLM/text generation nodes, or your manual prompting text nodes

 ---